 - Learn your faculty member’s communication habits.
 When does email suffice?
 When must you meet face-to-face?
 When—if ever—may you call them at home?

 - Consider sending summaries of meetings restating tasks and the division of labor.

 - Always read books or articles your faculty member recommends to you and share your responses.
 Take the faculty member’s suggestions seriously and let them know that their time with you is well-spent.

 - Always express your thanks after the faculty member has taken the time to meet with you.
-Send a thank you note or an e-mail stating what you gained from the interaction and how you plan to move ahead.
+Send a thank you note or email stating what you gained from the interaction and how you plan to move ahead.